Auto-generated React Hooks

 How they’re generated 🛠️

 The hooks are generated based on the name of the endpoint you define.
-For a query endpoint named getPosts
+For a query endpoint named getPosts, RTK Query creates a hook called useGetPostsQuery.
+Similarly, for a mutation endpoint like addPost, it creates a hook called useAddPostMutation.

 import { createApi } from '@reduxjs/toolkit/query/react'